kbr/autocron/docs/index.rst

 The command ``$ flask --app application run`` will start the application and ``autocron.start()`` starts the background workers.
 When the application stops, the workers are also shut down.

+The argument ``workers`` is optional and can be set by the cli admin tool.
+For simple applications 1 up to 4 workers could be enough (as a rule of thumb don't start more workers than available cpu cores).

 **What next?** For further details refer how to :ref:`integrate<integration>` autocron to different web-frameworks.